NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

 [//]: # "TODO: Describe how to run your project here.
 What is the main class?
 What is the main method?
 What is the input and output of the program?
 What is the expected behaviour of the program?"

+To be added

 ## How to run the tests

 [//]: # "TODO: Describe how to run the tests here."

+To be added

 ## References

 [//]: # "TODO: Include references here, if any.
 For example, if you have used code from the course book, include a reference to the chapter.
 Or if you have used code from a website or other source, include a link to the source."

+To be added